Avro Anson: Development

-In 1933, the British Air Ministry proposed that the Royal Air Force (RAF) acquire a relatively cheap landplane for coastal maritime reconnaissance duties; the proposed aircraft would perform as a supplement to the more capable, but expensive, flying boats which the RAF had adopted for conducting maritime reconnaissance missions.
-The Air Ministry looked for designs from British manufacturers.
-Avro responded to the request with the Avro 652A, which was a modified version of their earlier Avro 652, a twin-engined, six-seat monoplane airliner. de Havilland offered a design based on their D.H.89A Dragon Rapide biplane.
-After evaluating the various submissions received, the Air Ministry decided to order from Avro and de Havilland respectively, single examples of the Type 652A and the de Havilland DH.89 for evaluation purposes late in 1934; an evaluation and the subsequent selection of a design for production to take place by May 1935.
+In 1933, the British Air Ministry proposed acquiring a relatively inexpensive landplane for coastal maritime reconnaissance duties to supplement the more capable, but significantly more expensive, flying boats then used by the Royal Air Force (RAF).
+The Ministry invited proposals from British aircraft manufacturers.
+Avro responded with the Avro 652A, a modified version of its earlier Avro 652, a twin-engined, six-seat monoplane airliner. de Havilland submitted a design based on its D.H.89A Dragon Rapide biplane.
+After considering the submissions, the Air Ministry ordered one prototype each of the Type 652A and the de Havilland DH.89 for evaluation in late 1934, with a production decision scheduled for May 1935.

-On 24 March 1935, the Avro 652A conducted its maiden flight at Woodford Aerodrome, Greater Manchester.
-Between 11 and 17 May 1935, the prototype participated in a formal evaluation against the competing DH.89M by the RAF's Coastal Defence Development Unit at RAF Gosport, Hampshire.
-During these trials, the Avro aircraft proved to be superior and was accordingly selected as the winner of the competition on 25 May 1935.
-In response to its selection, Air Ministry Specification G.18/35 was written around the Type 652A; in July 1935, an initial order for 174 aircraft, which had been given the service name "Anson", was received.
+On 24 March 1935, the Avro 652A made its maiden flight from Woodford Aerodrome, Greater Manchester.
+Between 11 and 17 May 1935, the prototype underwent formal evaluation against the competing DH.89M by the RAF's Coastal Defence Development Unit at RAF Gosport, Hampshire.
+During the trials, the Avro design proved superior and was selected as the winner on 25 May 1935.
+In response, Air Ministry Specification G.18/35 was written around the Type 652A.
+An initial order for 174 aircraft, by then named Anson, was placed in July 1935.

-On 31 December 1935, the first production Anson performed its maiden flight; changes from the prototype included an enlarged horizontal tailplane and reduced elevator span in order to improve stability.
-Additionally, while the prototype had not been fitted with flaps, production aircraft could accommodate their installation from the onset to increase the viable glide angle and reduce landing speed.
-On 6 March 1936, deliveries to the RAF commenced.
-By the end of production in 1952, a total of 11,020 Ansons had been completed, which made it the second most numerous (after approximately 11,500 Vickers Wellington medium bomber) British multi-engined aircraft of the Second World War.
+The first production Anson made its maiden flight on 31 December 1935.
+Compared with the prototype, production aircraft featured an enlarged horizontal tailplane and a reduced elevator span to improve stability.
+Although the prototype had not been fitted with flaps, production aircraft were designed to accommodate them from the outset, improving the approach angle and reducing landing speed.
+Deliveries to the RAF began on 6 March 1936.

+By the end of production in 1952, a total of 11,020 Ansons had been completed, making it the second most-produced British multi-engined aircraft of the Second World War after the Vickers Wellington, of which approximately 11,500 were built.